-Under the auspices of the North American Free Trade Agreement (NAFTA), American and Mexican citizens may be eligible for facilitated processing when applying for a temporary Work Permit in Canada.
+Under the North American Free Trade Agreement (NAFTA), American and Mexican citizens may be eligible for facilitated processing when applying for a temporary Work Permit in Canada.

 Work Permits under the provisions of NAFTA do not usually require a Labour Market Impact Assessment (LMIA).

 Although LMIA-exempt, workers and employers who use the NAFTA program must comply with all provisions governing temporary work in Canada.

 The Canada Work Permit HR Tool has been designed to help employers navigate the complex process of hiring foreign workers.